Gamma World: Third edition (1986)

-TSR dropped the 3rd edition of Gamma World from its product line before the multi-module storyline could be completed.
+TSR stopped publishing the third edition before the multi-module storyline could be completed.
 In 2003 an unofficial conclusion to the series was published under the title GW11 Omega Project.

-Despite its editorial issues, the 3rd edition rules were well-received enough to win the 1986/1987 Gamer's Choice Award for "Best Science-Fiction Roleplaying Game".
+Despite its editorial issues, the third edition rules were well-received enough to win the 1986/1987 Gamer's Choice Award for "Best Science-Fiction Roleplaying Game".

-Scott Taylor of Black Gate in 2015 rated the GW6-GW10 series as #7 in "The Top 10 Campaign Adventure Module Series of All Time, saying "if you are ever in the mood to crack out Gamma World, or just have a great campaign setting for any post-apocalyptic campaign, this super series could be for you."
+Scott Taylor of Black Gate in 2015 rated the GW6-GW10 series as #7 in The Top 10 Campaign Adventure Module Series of All Time, saying "if you are ever in the mood to crack out Gamma World, or just have a great campaign setting for any post-apocalyptic campaign, this super series could be for you."

-Fourth Edition (1992)
+Fourth edition (1992)

-The 4th edition of Gamma World was a 192-page softcover book, written by Bruce Nesmith and James M. Ward, published in May 1992 by TSR.
-This version of the game abandoned the 3rd edition's Action Control Table for mechanics resembling 2nd Edition Advanced Dungeons & Dragons.
-TSR published five accessories for the 4th edition:
+The fourth edition of Gamma World was a 192-page softcover book, written by Bruce Nesmith and James M. Ward, published in May 1992 by TSR.
+It abandoned the Action Control Table and adopted mechanics resembling 2nd Edition Advanced Dungeons & Dragons.
+TSR published five accessories for this edition: